-- The potential adopter and foster home coordinate a time for the family to meet the dog, and if necessary, meet the existing family animals.
+- Following a match, the approved adopter contacts the foster family to learn more about the matched Lab and can arrange a time to meet the Lab, and if necessary, meet existing family animals.

-- Once a match is found, the adoption process is completed when the family completes the adoption contract, pays the adoption fee, and has secured the necessary items for the new family pet (leash, ID tag, crate, etc.)
+- Once a dog is agreed upon, the adoption process is completed when the new family signs the adoption contract, pays the adoption donation, and has secured the necessary items for the new family pet (collar, leash, ID tag, crate, etc.)

-The adoption fees help us meet the boarding and veterinary expenses incurred by our non-profit organization, although our average expense per Lab is greater than the adoption donation.
+The adoption fee helps us meet the boarding and veterinary expenses incurred by our non-profit organization, although our average expense per Lab is still far greater than the adoption fee.

 Remember, DFWLRRC has the right to deny or refuse any application.

-- Once accepted into the program, but before he/she goes into a foster home, all new Labs get a trip to our veterinarian for complete checkups, required immunizations, heart worm tests/treatments, spaying or neutering (if necessary), and any medications prescribed by our vet.
+- Once accepted into our program all Labs get a trip to our veterinarian for complete checkups, required immunizations, heartworm tests/treatments, spaying or neutering (if necessary), and any other immediate medical treatments needed.

 - Once in a foster home, the rescue Lab is introduced to a warm, loving, safe environment.
-He/she will be crate trained, receive basic obedience training, and complete any necessary follow-up care prescribed by our vets.
+Depending on the dog and the foster, he/she may be crate trained, receive some basic obedience training, and complete any necessary follow-up care prescribed by our vets.
 Our rescue Labs are treated like members of the family and receive all the spoils a Lab deserves.